DavidOsipov/AI-Meta-Feedback-Analyzer-for-Code-Improvements/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-1. Fork the repository
+1. Fork the repository.
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
+2. Create your feature branch (`git checkout -b feature/amazing-feature`).
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+3. Commit your changes (`git commit -m 'Add some amazing feature'`).
-4. Push to the branch (`git push origin feature/amazing-feature`)
+4. Push to the branch (`git push origin feature/amazing-feature`).
-5. Open a Pull Request
+5. Open a Pull Request.

 ## 📞 Contact